cryptobuks1/checkonchain/research_articles/checkonchain_charts/proposal/proposal.md

 ## Budget Requested

-**Research/documentation/charts $0** - The work completed by checkmate/nino to date on [Phase 2 Part 1](https://proposals.decred.org/proposals/a677e236cb2e0fdd485980cd5d789e668d00fdc5235d01e7345d2195b8679066) is directly relevant and feeds into this proposal such that no additional time/budget is necessary for these contributions.
-What is requested is for checkmate to re-allocate 33%-50% of his time/budget from his Part 1 research proposal ($5k to $7.5k) to completing the documentation / new research papers dedicated to the site.
+**Research/documentation/charts $0** - The work completed by checkmate/nino to date on [**Phase 2 Part 1**](https://proposals.decred.org/proposals/a677e236cb2e0fdd485980cd5d789e668d00fdc5235d01e7345d2195b8679066) is directly relevant and feeds into this proposal such that no additional time/budget is necessary for these contributions (covers spec and blurbs).
+What is requested is for checkmate to re-allocate 33%-50% of his time/budget from his **Phase 2 Part 2** research proposal ($5k to $7.5k) to completing the documentation / new research papers dedicated to the site (includes new metrics which are under development).
 This will detail how each chart is presented and applied, how the indicators relate to Decred fundamentals and what these signals mean in practice.
 This can also include video recorded explainers for the 5 MVP charts.

 **Design $XX** -